-- A course syllabus describing the narrative exercise along with a framework for its evaluation.
+- Designing a course syllabus that described the narrative exercise and a framework for its evaluation

 - Developing facilitator training guidelines, and training four facilitators to use narrative practice for this ongoing work

 - Participating in professional development related to narrative medicine, creative writing, and qualitative methods